betterclever/ZapTap/CONTRIBUTING.md

 ## Creating an Issue

-1. You may create issues for bugs, new features, improvements to current featured.
+1. You may create issues for bugs, new features, improvements to current features.
-2. Include LogCat, Relevant Screenshots for Bugs, ANRs and Force Stops.
+2. Include Logcat , Error Stacktrace , Relevant Screenshots for Bugs, ANRs and Force Stops.
 3. Avoid Creating minor issues.

 ## Solving an Issue.